Davidson Center is a splendid archaeological park near the Western Wall, with findings from different periods. Let’s begin our visit!

 Since Mikveh is unique to Jewish people, archeologists know it was a Jewish settlement when they find one.

 The Mikvaot in this area were used by pilgrims who immersed before they ascended through the Huldah Gates to the Temple Mount.

 After the destruction of the Second Temple, Jews were banned from Jerusalem.
 Non-Jewish inhabitants used the Mikvaot as cisterns, storerooms, and quarries.

-This complex in the archaeological garden shows the remains of a Byzantine Christian neighborhood, whose inhabitants lived on the ruins of a Jewish Second Temple period neighborhood.
+This complex in the archaeological garden shows a Byzantine Christian neighborhood’s remains, whose inhabitants lived on the ruins of a Jewish Second Temple period neighborhood.
 It was densely built at the end of the fourth century in the eastern part of the Ophel and included churches, a monastery, a hostel, workshops, shops, and residences.
 The finds are rich in mosaic floors, some of which have geometric decorations.
-This neighborhood appears to have been demolished with the Persian occupation in 614 AD and was not restored.
+This neighborhood appeared to have been demolished with the Persian occupation in 614 AD and was not restored.